a-r-t/SER-225-Game-Platformer/docs/GameOverview/game-overview.md

 - One NPC that you can talk to
 - Player can walk, jump, and duck
 - Touching an enemy immediately kills you
-- The level is beaten when the gold box at the end of the level is touched
+- The level is completed when the gold box at the end of the level is touched
+- Tile map loader that supports both static and animated tiles
 - Some interesting level set pieces like jump through platforms and moving platforms
 - A map editor tool
 - A menu and credits screen